After 30 months of owning our Tesla we finally are going on a Road trip.

 How did we get on?

-You can find quiet spots on Motorway Service stations .Here at Abington Welcome Break in Scotland.
+You can find quiet spots on Motorway Service stations .Here Abington Welcome Break in Scotland.

-On our first night we stayed in the Turloch Castle Hotel in Dingwall and it has 1000 years of history.There is a 55kw Free Charger in Dingwall town centre.Easy to find with PlugShare.Do the Ghost Tour after Supper at around 9 or 9:30 and Graham is a great raconteur of the history of Turloch castle and the Davi(d)son family.
+We stayed in the Turloch Castle Hotel in Dingwall and it has 1000 years of history.There is a 55kw Free Charger in Dingwall town centre.Easy to find with PlugShare.Do the Ghost Tour after Supper At around 9 or 9:30 and Graham is a great raconteur of the history of Turloch castle and the Davi(d)son family.

 On our 2nd day we went to Rogie Falls(highly recommended) and saw our first live otter swimming in the falls hunting.

-After Rogie Falls we went to Attadale Gardens.Great but a little small but just about worth the £8 Entry fee.Beware on a Sunday only open between 14:30-17:00.DIY café only!Yup you make your own tea or coffee and leave money according to the price list.
+After Rogie Falls we went to Attadale Gardens.Great but a little small a just about worth the £8 Entry fee.Beware on a Sunday only open between 14:30-17:00.Diy café only!Yup you make your own tea or coffee and leave money according to the price list.

 From Ullapool we made our way Northwards to Scourie and stayed in the Scourie Lodge B&B with a Tesla destination charger AND a normal charger.We made history the Landlord told us as for the first tome ever two Tesla were charging overnight!Yeah.

 Before we got to Scourie Lodge wee needed some dinner and where should we go?Well a sign to a hotel and the view of an emerald bay came into view and I decided to take the plunge and check it out!
 Good decision as the photo shows it was seafood for me all the way!
 Kylesku Hotel has gorgeous views over Loch Gleann Dubh.